abalabokhin/NWNForBG/README.md

 What else needs to be done:

 1. Pay extra attention the amount of gold in texts, it was changes everywhere.
+2. Translate worlmap.tra and CheatAreas.tra files manually.
-2. Fix lines @1 and @2 in setup.tra file to match "Usable by" lines in items description, so they can be removed automatically for EE version (see details in NWNForBG/tra/TranslatorNoteItemDescription).
+3. Fix lines @1 and @2 in setup.tra file to match "Usable by" lines in items description, so they can be removed automatically for EE version (see details in NWNForBG/tra/TranslatorNoteItemDescription).
-3. All the items should be properly translated (for some of them there is a decriptions in original NWN texts, but not for many).
+4. All the items should be properly translated (for some of them there is a decriptions in original NWN texts, but not for many).
-4. In setup.tra file, there are many journal entries, add empty line after the title (see how it is done in English).
+5. In setup.tra file, there are many journal entries, add empty line after the title (see how it is done in English).
-5. If you have any questions, feel free to ask on the support forums.
+6. If you have any questions, feel free to ask on the support forums.

 Known Bugs: